sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/drathier/stack-overflow-import `from stackoverflow import quick_sort` funny! someone will do it for javascript, for sure
 - http://meowni.ca/posts/web-fonts/ a reminder: import webfonts asynchronously to avoid FOUC/FOIC.
 Anyway, test your pages by simulating a 2G connection for instance.
 Reduce the TTFP (Painting).
 - https://sandstorm.io/news/2016-09-30-fiber-bomb-debugging-story TLDR: never monkey patch (especially Promises)
+- https://softwaremill.com/kafka-streams-how-does-it-fit-stream-landscape/ kafka streams? use it for kafka to kafka :) otherwise reactive-kafka (akka-streams), or if sql/ml/graph spark streaming or flink

 # 03-11-2016